klis87/normy/packages/normy/README.md

 3. objects with the same ids should have a consistent structure, if an object like book in one query has `title` key, it should be `title` in others, not `name` out of a sudden

-There is a function which can be passed to `createNormalizedQueryClient` to meet those requirements, namely `getNormalisationObjectKey`.
+There is a function which can be passed to `createQueryNormalizer` to meet those requirements, namely `getNormalisationObjectKey`.

 `getNormalisationObjectKey` can help you with 1st point, if for instance you identify objects differently, like by `_id` key, then you can pass `getNormalisationObjectKey: obj => obj._id`.